Choosing a Daycare Doesn’t Have to Be Overwhelming

 2. Pre-K 4 SA — Free full-day pre-K for eligible 4-year-olds (low-income, military, ELL, foster care).
 Apply at prek4sa.com (lottery system).

-4. Employer Benefits — Dependent Care FSA (pre-tax savings up to $5,000/year), employer tuition assistance.
+4. Employer Benefits — Dependent Care FSA (pre-tax savings up to $5,000/year).
 Ask HR about childcare benefits.

 Pro tip: Apply for CCS early (processing takes 4–6 weeks).
 You can combine CCS with tax credits.